zerkbro/esewa-laravel-sdk/README.md

 We track bugs and feature requests using GitHub issues and prioritize addressing them ASAP.

 * For account and payment related concerns, please reach [eSewa] by calling or emailing them.
-* If you believe you have found a bug, please [open an issue](https://github.com/cixware/esewa-php-sdk/issues/new) on GitHub.
+* If you believe you have found a bug, please [open an issue](https://github.com/zerkbro/esewa-laravel-sdk/issues/new) on GitHub.
-* For assistance with integrating eSewa into your application, don't hesitate to contact [Cixware].

 ## Quick Examples